 Tips For Success

-- Rinse the jumbo shells in cold water after cooking them to stop the cooking process.
-It also washes any excess starch off the shells and will cool them for easy handling.
+- Rinse the jumbo shells in cold water after cooking to stop the cooking process.
+This will also wash any excess starch off the shells and cool them for easy handling.

 - Garnish your dish with some fresh basil for a lovely – and tasty – presentation!